grand-stack/grandstack.io/docs/guide-schema.md

 ### Schema Directives

-Schema directives are GraphQL's built in extension mechanism.
+Schema directives are GraphQL's built-in extension mechanism.
 We can use them to annotate fields or object type definitions.

 #### `@relation` Schema Directive